mainev/taskfinder-sphinx-docs/docs/source/disk_management.rst

 The current setup of Task Finder uses a `veracrypt <https://www.veracrypt.fr/code/VeraCrypt/>`_ disk and mounts it as the system's **Default Workflow Directory**.

+The **Default Workflow Directory** will serve as the root folder of all workflow folders.

 Shares
 ------